World War III: Russo-Ukrainian War (2022–present)

 Russian threats have been described as a way to intimidate Western countries, to deter them from helping Ukraine.
 Fearing escalation, NATO countries held back from sending advanced weapons to Ukraine, and forbade Ukraine to fire NATO weapons into Russia.
 Since July 2024, they have allowed Ukraine to use NATO weapons to strike military targets in Russia, but only near the border in self-defense.
 Russia's government has not followed through on its threats against NATO and has not used nuclear weapons, despite most of its "red lines" being crossed.

 Iran and North Korea have provided weapons and ammunition to Russia during the invasion, including ballistic missiles.
-In 2024, Russia and North Korea signed a defense pact, and that November, Russia further escalated the conflict by deploying 10,000 North Korean troops on its border to fight Ukraine.
-In November 2024, Putin said that the war "has acquired elements of a global character", adding that Russia was entitled to strike military facilities of those countries that allow their weapons to be used against mainland Russia.
+In 2024, Russia and North Korea signed a defense pact, and Russia further escalated the conflict by deploying 10,000 North Korean troops on its border to fight a Ukrainian incursion.
+In November 2024, Putin said that the war "has acquired elements of a global character", adding that Russia was entitled to strike military facilities of those countries that allow their weapons to be used against it.

-In February 2025, U.S. President Donald Trump, his Vice President JD Vance, and Ukrainian President Volodymyr Zelenskyy met to discuss signing an agreement for U.S. access to Ukrainian oil, gas, and rare-earth minerals.
-During the meeting, an argument erupted, with President Trump at one point chiding Zelenskyy for not being grateful enough for U.S. military and political support for Ukraine during the war, telling him he was "gambling with World War Three."
-The agreements were not signed, and Trump later said that Zelenskyy "is not ready for peace if America is involved because he feels our involvement gives him a big advantage in negotiations."

-On June 25, Russian-Chechen General Apti Alaudinov, head of the Akhmat special forces, stated that World War III is already underway and the fact that nuclear strikes have not been carried out does not mean that it has not begun.
+In February 2025, during a controversial meeting between U.S. president Donald Trump and Ukrainian president Volodymyr Zelenskyy, an argument erupted, and Trump accused Zelenskyy of "gambling with World War III".
+French president Emmanuel Macron responded "If anyone is gambling with World War III, his name is Vladimir Putin".

-On September 9, nineteen military drones entered Polish airspace after being launched from the territories of Russia and Belarus.
-Eight of them were shot down by the Polish Air Force, and NATO Quick Reaction Alert aircraft scrambled.
-Prime Minister Donald Tusk stated that a large military conflict was closer than at any time since WWII.
+On 9 September 2025, about twenty Russian military drones entered Polish airspace.
+Some of them were shot down by NATO fighter jets and others crashed.
+Polish Prime Minister Donald Tusk stated that a large military conflict was closer than at any time since World War II.
+Ahead of the invasion's fourth anniversary, on 23 February 2026, Zelenskyy said he believed Putin had "already started" World War III.